Acrylic on paper painting:‘Bamburgh Castle From Black Point’

-Black Point Rock, sometimes called Stag Rock, is at the Northern end of Bamburgh beach.
+Black Point Rock, often called Stag Rock, is at the Northern end of Bamburgh beach.

 The rocks here form curves creating a sheltered patch of beach.
-There's usually water sitting in the basin in the middle of the formation, though on this occasion the tide was very low, so much of the water had drained away.
-I'd managed get out of the wind that was present most of the week I was there, painting many of the paintings you see in this collection.
-Ther was, as is sometimes the way on cold days, a bright sharp light.
-You can see it on the wet sand in the distance.
+There's usually water sitting in the basin in the middle of the formation.
+On this occasion, the tide was very low, so much of the water had drained away.

 - Medium: acrylic

 - Paper: 300lb watercolour paper